NYCPlanning/db-housingdev/README.md

 # Housing Developments Database
-This repo contains SQL code used to build the Housing Developments Database and run frequently used analyses in Carto.
+This repo contains SQL code that is used to build the Housing Developments Database and is used to run frequently used analyses in Carto.

 ## Table of Contents
 - [Data Sources](https://github.com/NYCPlanning/housingpipeline-db#data-sources)